teo-tsirpanis/Farkle/docs/docs/choosing-a-parser.md

 ### Pidgin

 [Pidgin] is another parser combinator library written in C#, advertising more features than Sprache.
-It is focused on performance as well, and unpublished benchmarks showed that it's _faster_ than Farkle.
-A disadvantage of it is that its latest and not-yet-released version will only target .NET 5 or higher.
+It is focused on performance as well, and was faster than Farkle 6 according to unpublished benchmarks, but remains slower than Farkle 7.

 If you develop a project on a modern framework and want a pure parser combinator library go ahead, Pidgin is a fine choice.

 ### Irony

 [Irony] is interesting.
 Like Farkle, it uses the LALR algorithm while being a library, not a parser generator, requiring no external tools.
 Its API is object-oriented; each grammar is a subclass of a `Grammar` class and the initialization is performed at the constructor and takes advantage of overloading the `|` and `+` operators to succinctly define productions, more simply than the admittingly verbose C# API of Farkle.
 It supports features like comments and operator precedence.
-The lexer's output can be customized by what Irony calls `Scanner Filters`.
+The lexer's output can be customized by what Irony calls _scanner filters_.

-Irony is used by Microsoft to parse Android API definition files and generate the bindings for `Xamarin.Android`.
+Irony is used by Microsoft to parse Android API definition files and generate .NET bindings.

 Unlike Farkle however, Irony's grammars are not composable, and unlike all the three libraries, Irony does not support returning strongly-typed objects from grammars.
 Instead, each nonterminal (not production) can be assigned a delegate via the `AstConfig.NodeCreator` property which forces the user has to manually cast the production's members from object and combine them.
 Irony's performance was not evaluated for this guide but might be in the future.